 Raising and allocating dollars to more than 30 partners is only part of United Way of Otter Tail County’s strategy to make a significant impact in our community.
 The following community initiatives focus specifically on important issues such as strengthening families, providing financial stability and community health.

 Distributions exceeding $70,000 were given to Otter Tail County Food Pantries, Food Drops and Feeding Backpack Programs in March.
 Click here to learn more about Friends of Friends.

 Stamp Out Hunger

 Last year, 5,970 pounds of food were collected and distributed to food shelves in Otter Tail County!
 This year's drive will be on May 13th, 2017.

 Stuff the Bus

 Stuff the Bus is a program where school backpacks and supplies are filled for children of families in need in Otter Tail County.
-Backpacks were filled for over 800 Otter Tail County children who were in need for the 2016-2017 school year.
-If your family is in need of school supplies for the 2017-2018 school year and you are a resident of Otter Tail County, download an app here.
+Backpacks were filled for over 800 Otter Tail County children who were in need for the 2017-2018 school year.
+Applications are available now for the 2018-2019 school year!
+Click here to download & print one.

 Coats for Kids

 Coats for Kids is a program where we collect gently used or new winter outerwear for children and adults that are in need.
 We are accepting gently used coats, hats, mittens and scarves for families in need this winter!

 Feeding Backpack Program